-- (i) An item ('Executive Statements') will be included on the agenda for every Council meeting other than an extraordinary meeting. - (ii) The purpose of an Executive Statement is to allow the Leader of the Council or a Cabinet Member to update the Council on current issues of importance that cannot be covered elsewhere as part of the usual business. - (iii) No executive statement may last more than 10 minutes.
+- (i) An item ('Executive Statements') will be included on the agenda for every Ordinary Council meeting. - (ii) The purpose of an Executive Statement is to allow the Leader of the Council or a Cabinet Member to update the Council on current issues of importance that cannot be covered elsewhere as part of the usual business. - (iii) No executive statement may last more than 10 minutes.
 The executive statements made at a meeting shall not in total last more than 20 minutes.
-The maximum length of each statement shall be notified in accordance with (iv). - (iv) No statement shall be made unless - a.
-The subject of any proposed statement and the identity of the person who will be making it should be notified by the Leader to the Head of Democracy and Transparency by 5pm two working days prior to the Council meeting.
-The Head of Democracy and Transparency will send an e-mail notification to all Members of the Council; or - b. the Chairman agrees that there are exceptional circumstances which mean that the statement should be made notwithstanding that (a) has not been complied with.
-Any request under this paragraph must be made at the earliest possible opportunity to the Head of Democracy and Transparency.
-If the Chairman agrees the request the Head of Democracy and Transparency shall notify the leaders of all political groups at the earliest possible opportunity.
+The maximum length of the statement shall be notified in accordance with (iv). - (iv) The subject of any proposed statement, the identity of the person who will be making it and the length allocated to it must be notified to the Head of Democracy and Transparency by 5pm on the Friday prior to the Council meeting.
+The Head of Democracy and Transparency will send an e-mail notification to all Members of the Council. - (v) In exceptional circumstances where it has not been possible to provide notification and identify the person making the statement by 5pm on the Friday prior to the Council meeting, such notification shall be made to the Head of Democracy and Transparency as soon as possible for notification to the leaders of all political groups and for the agreement of the Chairman of the Council that it may proceed. - (vi) At the meeting, the Leader of the Council or Cabinet Member will be entitled to address the Council on the subject of the Statement for the time allocated.